-In the design of PCB board, with the rapid increase of frequency, there will be many interference different from that of low frequency PCB board.
-Moreover, with the increasing frequency and the miniaturization and low cost of PCB board, the contradiction between these interference is becoming more and more complex.
+In the design of PCB board, with the rapid increase of frequency, there will be many interferences different from that of low frequency PCB board.
+Moreover, with the increasing frequency and the miniaturization and low cost of PCB board, the contradiction between these interferences is becoming more and more complex.
 In practical research, we can conclude that there are four main aspects of interference, including power noise, transmission line interference, coupling, electromagnetic interference (EMI).
 By analyzing various interference problems of high frequency PCB and combining with work practice, an effective solution is put forward.

 In the high frequency circuit, the noise of power supply has an obvious effect on the high frequency signal.
 Therefore, the first requirement is that the power supply is low noise.
 Here, clean ground and clean power are equally important.
 Why?
 The power characteristics are shown in Figure 1.
 Obviously, the power supply has a certain impedance, and the impedance is distributed throughout the power supply, so the noise will be superimposed on the power supply.
 Then we should reduce the impedance of the power supply as much as possible, so it’s better to have a special power supply layer and connection layer.
 In the design of high frequency circuit, the power supply is designed in the form of layers, which is much better than that in the form of buses in most cases, so that the circuit can always follow the path with the smallest impedance.
 In addition, the power board has to provide a signal loop for all generated and received signals on PCB, which can minimize the signal loop and reduce noise, which is often ignored by low frequency circuit designers.